CRM strategy: key steps, guidelines & payoffs

 Add AI to your CRM toolkit

 When dealing with diverse audiences requiring personalized experiences and coordinating marketing, sales, and customer support efforts, large companies can require a more advanced system compared to basic CRM tools.
 That’s why most enterprise CRM solutions available on the market include AI-powered capabilities.
-Modern AI-enhanced CRM platforms technology can include different functionalities:
+Modern AI-enhanced CRM platforms can include different functionalities:

-• Predictive analytics Modern CRM systems often rely on the pattern recognition capabilities of machine learning algorithms to forecast future outcomes.
+- Predictive analytics Modern CRM systems often rely on the pattern recognition capabilities of machine learning algorithms to forecast future outcomes.
 This means they can study past customer interactions, identify recurring behavioral patterns, and predict how other clients with comparable traits will respond to your targeted initiatives as well as the overall CRM strategy.
 The Engagement Scoring feature in Einstein, Salesforce’s built-in AI, follows a similar approach to predict the likelihood of customers engaging with your emails, helping fine-tune your email marketing campaigns.

-• Personalized customer experience AI-based models for engagement pattern analysis can process lead and customer information to help businesses deliver more personalized experiences throughout the customer journey.
+- Personalized customer experience AI-based models for engagement pattern analysis can process lead and customer information to help businesses deliver more personalized experiences throughout the customer journey.
 Examples include Salesforce Einstein Web Recommendations and NetSuite’s Intelligent Recommendations features displaying personalized content on your website, such as items your customer can consider purchasing.

 Create an integrated software ecosystem

-• Common CRM integrations you should consider include ERP to harmonize CRM operations with other business processes, POS software to collect transaction data, and accounting software to facilitate quoting and invoicing.
+- Common CRM integrations you should consider include ERP to harmonize CRM operations with other business processes, POS software to collect transaction data, and accounting software to facilitate quoting and invoicing.
 Through social media platform and ecommerce platform integration, your marketing team can collect valuable data on lead and customer interests or purchasing habits to launch targeted campaigns and create more personalized offers.

-• You should also integrate your CRM system with apps your employees use to perform their tasks, including Google Workspace, Slack, and Jira.
+- You should also integrate your CRM system with apps your employees use to perform their tasks, including Google Workspace, Slack, and Jira.
 This will encourage them to use the CRM solution as part of their daily routine.

-The benefits of adopting a CRM strategy
+Benefits of adopting an effective CRM strategy

 Data-driven decision-making

-An effective CRM strategy, supported by a suitable software solution, helps businesses aggregate data to create comprehensive customer profiles and track relevant KPIs, achieving superior visibility into their marketing and sales operations.
+An effective CRM strategy, supported by a suitable software solution, helps businesses aggregate data to create ideal customer profiles and track relevant KPIs, achieving superior visibility into their marketing and sales operations.
 This can improve your decision-making when it comes to interacting with clients and optimizing your business operations.

 Enhanced productivity